tobiscr/application-connector-manager/docs/user/technical-reference/02-20-application-gateway.md

 ### Application Gateway URL

-The URL a Kyma workload has to use for proxing calls to an external system API starts always with `central-application-gateway.kyma-system`.
-The  port and URL-path defines which application API will be called.
+The URL a Kyma workload uses to proxy calls to an external system API always starts with `central-application-gateway.kyma-system`.
+The port and URL path define which application API is called.

-Depending if the external system was integrated manually or automatically by UCL, the URL pattern looks different:
+Depending on whether the external system was integrated manually or automatically by UCL, the URL pattern looks different:

 | **Integration** | **Application Gateway URL** |
 |-----------|-------------------------|